IsaacG/exercism-solutions/bash/resistor-color-duo/README.md

 * Each resistor has a resistance value.
 * Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.
 To get around this problem, manufacturers print color-coded bands onto the resistors to denote their resistance values.
-Each band acts as a digit of a number.
+Each band has a position and a numeric value.
 For example, if they printed a brown band (value 1) followed by a green band (value 5), it would translate to the number 15.

-In this exercise, you are going to create a helpful program so that you don't have to remember the values of the bands.
-The program will take two colors as input, and output the correct number.
+In this exercise you are going to create a helpful program so that you don't have to remember the values of the bands.
+The program will take color names as input and output a two digit number, even if the input is more than two colors!

 The band colors are encoded as follows: